variousaccidents/variousaccidents.github.io/_posts/2022-01-23-what-is-skrillex-up-to.md

 ![]({{page.image}})
 *From his insta*

-Yes, Toys R Us and Ebaumsworld are still things and the same can be certainly said for our friendly neighborhood Skrillex.
+Yes, Toys"R"Us and eBaum's World are still things and the same can be certainly said for our friendly neighborhood Skrillex.
 Here’s what he’s been up to lately:

 ## He just dropped a release with Justin Bieber and Don Toliver
 This showed up last August on his label OWSLA.
 [Here’s a Spotify link.](https://open.spotify.com/track/55sgQENF3LY1sUcJUwasLl?si=TCV-8GeXT-qmRxtO-pnbXA)